A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

+Moreover, on the basis of a 4 million steps budget, we observe with CLES values equal to $1$ that A2Cs and PPOs algorithms detect more bugs than DQN algorithms.
+Similarly, on the basis of a 10,000 steps budget, we observe with CLES values greater than 90 that A2Cs and PPOs algorithms detect more bugs than DQN algorithms.
+Practically it means for at least 90\% of episodes, PPOs algorithms detect more bugs.

-\textbf{RQ3:} Our findings show that we do not get similar results even though we ran our experiments with the same settings.
-We explain this by the fact that each RL framework that we used in this study do not provide the same hyperparameters regarding the RL algorithm.
-For example, the DQN algorithm from Stable-baselines has an additional hyperparameter called "gradient\_steps" to perform gradient process as there are steps done during a rollout, instead of doing it after a complete rollout is done.
-These other hyperparameters, even with default values, can slightly improve efficiency as we observe on our results.
+\textbf{RQ3:} Our findings show that we do not get similar results from the same DRL algorithm over the DRL frameworks.
+We explain this by the fact that each DRL framework that we used in this study do not provide the same hyperparameters regarding the DRL algorithm.
+Some of the hyperparameters are similar but not all of them.
+For example, the DQN algorithm from Stable-baselines has an additional hyperparameter called "gradient\_steps" to perform the gradient process as there are steps done during a rollout, instead of doing it after a complete rollout is done.
+These other hyperparameters, even with default values, can slightly improve efficiency as we observe in our results.